Paul Scriven

-Paul James Scriven, Lord Scriven (born 7 February 1966) is a Liberal Democrat politician and former Leader of Sheffield City Council (2008–11), who was once described as Nick Clegg's "closest ally in local government".
+Paul James Scriven, Baron Scriven (born 7 February 1966), is a Liberal Democrat politician and life peer.
+Leader of Sheffield City Council from 2008 to 2011, he was once described as Nick Clegg's "closest ally in local government".
+Scriven has been a member of the House of Lords since 2014.

 Early and professional life

-Scriven was raised on a council estate in Huddersfield, West Riding of Yorkshire.
-He was educated at Rawthorpe High School, Huddersfield, but after working for two years for a road construction firm, he returned to education at 18 to study his O and A Levels at Huddersfield Technical College.
-He attended Manchester Polytechnic (now Manchester Metropolitan University) to read for a BA.
-From 1989 to 1990 he was president of its Students union.
+Scriven was raised on a council estate in Huddersfield in the West Riding of Yorkshire.
+He was educated at Rawthorpe High School, Huddersfield.
+After working for two years for a road construction firm, he returned to education at 18 to study his O-levels and A-levels at Huddersfield Technical College.
+He attended Manchester Polytechnic (later Manchester Metropolitan University) to read for a BA.
+From 1989 to 1990 he was president of its students' union.